Volcano (Jimmy Buffett album)

 Volcano is the ninth studio album by American popular music singer-songwriter Jimmy Buffett and is his 11th overall.
-It was released on August 1, 1979 as his first album for MCA after its absorption of ABC Dunhill.
+It was released on August 1, 1979, as his first album for MCA after its absorption of ABC Dunhill.

-The album and its title song are named for the then dormant Soufrière Hills volcano on the island of Montserrat in the British West Indies where Buffett recorded the album in May 1979 at AIR Studios.
-(The studio was severely damaged by Hurricane Hugo in 1989 and Soufrière Hills erupted again in 1995.)
-Additional recording was done at Quadrafonic Studios in Nashville Tennessee and Sunset Sound Studios in Los Angeles, California in the United States.
+The album and its title song are named for the then-dormant Soufrière Hills volcano on the island of Montserrat in the British West Indies where Buffett recorded the album in May 1979 at AIR Studios in Salem.
+The studio was severely damaged by Hurricane Hugo in 1989 and damaged even further after Soufrière Hills erupted again in 1995.
+Additional recording was done at Quadrafonic Studios in Nashville, Tennessee and Sunset Sound Studios in Los Angeles, California in the United States.
 The album is dedicated to Buffett's wife and his daughter, Savannah Jane Buffett, who was born just before its release.

 Songs

 All of the songs are written or co-written by Buffett.
-Buffett performed "Volcano" with Don Henley at a 1993 Walden Woods Project benefit concert that is available on Henley's 2002 One of These Nights.

 Chart performance

 Volcano reached number 14 on the Billboard 200 album chart and number 13 on the Billboard Top Country Albums chart.
 Three singles from the album charted including "Fins" (number 35 on the Billboard Hot 100; number 42 Adult Contemporary), "Volcano" (number 66 Hot 100; number 43 Adult Contemporary), and "Survive" (number 77 Hot 100).

 In the United Kingdom, "Chanson pour les petits enfants" was released as a single for Christmas 1979.
-It did not chart officially, but peaked at number 86 in the Record Business magazine chart in Christmas week and became an enduringly popular song on BBC Radio 2 in a country where Buffett has had very little success.
+It did not chart officially, but peaked at number 86 in the Record Business magazine chart in Christmas week and became an enduringly popular song on BBC Radio 2 in a country where Buffett had very little success.

 Critical reception

-Although the album generated two songs, "Fins" and "Volcano," that have become Buffett concert standards, part of 'The Big 8" that he has played at almost all of his concerts, critical reception was less positive.
-Allmusic reviewer Vik Iyengar posits that "this album marks a low point for Jimmy Buffett in a decade in which he delivered one solid album after another."
+Although the album generated three songs, "Fins", "Volcano", and "Boat Drinks", that were popular in concert and performed frequently, critical reception was less positive.
+AllMusic reviewer Vik Iyengar posits that "this album marks a low point for Jimmy Buffett in a decade in which he delivered one solid album after another."

-Record World called the single "Survive" a "powerful ballad about long distance love."
+Record World called the single "Survive" a "powerful ballad about long-distance love."